 The growing use of the Internet of Things and cloud technology has also led to issues of privacy and security of individuals.
 Schwab (2016) predicts that issues involving loss of control over personal data will only intensify as the Fourth Industrial Revolution continues.

-Though the Fourth Industrial Revolution brings many benefits to society and industry, these changes also pose some challenges.
+While the benefits of Fourth Industrial Revolution impact many aspects of society and industry, these changes also pose some challenges.
 The following sections discuss these challenges along with opportunities for overcoming them and maximizing the potential of the Fourth Industrial Revolution.

 The Fourth Industrial Revolution poses a number of important challenges to governments, particularly in the policy-making and regulation of new technologies.
 According to the United Nations, governments can confront these challenges by leveraging new technologies to modernize and strengthen existing systems and institutions (Industry 4.0, 2018).
 The U.N. also stresses that governments, along with companies and society-at-large, must work towards developing a sustainable model for adapting to the Fourth Industrial Revolution.